luckylooke/dragular/readme.markdown

 # Todo

-- example of nested draggables
+- example10 show html code instead of js
+- more comments in code for better cotributors insights
 - support selectors in service (#2)
-- better workflow (gulp?)
 - publish more (blog?)

 # Features